DEWALT DWST17806 TSTAK VI Deep Tool Box

 Whether you are a handyman or a journeyman you need a way to transport tools and peripherals to and from the job that is convenient and reliable.
 In other words you need a tool box.
 Finding just the right tool box to fit your particular needs is important, but with so many sizes and styles available today it can be a daunting task.
 That’s where we come in.
 We’ve selected the 10 best tool boxes around and present them here for your consideration; starting now.

-Our Picks Of The Best Tool Boxes
+The Best Tool Boxes

 DEWALT DWST17806 TSTAK VI Deep Tool Box

 The DEWALT DWST17806 Deep Box doesn’t mess around on any front.
-It’s built like Fort Knox with enough internal space to accommodate all your basic tools along with a full complement of related items.
-This is not a small tool box.
+It’s built like Fort Knox with enough internal space to accommodate all your basic tools along with a full complement of related items, like wood glue etc. This is not a small tool box.
 It’s 17.6″ long by 11.75″ wide and 11.7″ high.
 It will hold up to 44 pounds of your most important equipment without buckling, cracking or twisting.
 This is a deep, rugged, durable box and it’s our pick for the Best tool box of 2018.
 And if you need a lighter version, check out our top tool bags review.

 Nearly 4 gallons of storage space for power tools

 Weight 5.86 pounds

 One of the few portable boxes that accommodates several power tools.

 It can get heavy but it never feels unwieldy.

 The removable inner tray clears even more space for power tools.